 After lunch, we thought we should explore the north of the island, so we headed off to Point Howe and Anson Bay.
 Lots of spectacular scenery and the Black Noddy's at Point Howe were very entertaining.

-At 3 o'clock we were at the World of Norfolk Exhibit, a photographic exhitition of the island and its life.
+At 3 o'clock we were at the World of Norfolk Exhibit, a photographic exhitition of the island and its life by Rob Nisbet.
 Amazing photos!
+No photos, though.

 The Night on the Bounty was pretty low-key.
 Pretty amateurish, really, or as Jill said, unfasticated.
 It was a fun night all the same.